-The Scottish Rural Parliament takes place every two years.?
-It brings people working, volunteering and representing rural communities together directly with policy makers and influencers to explore solutions to a range of rural challenges and to look at opportunities for community led solutions.?
-Topics of discussion include health service provision, future rural policy, rural gender pay gap and supporting refugees in rural areas; as well as more typical rural concerns such as land based industries, connectivity and rural housing.
+The Scottish Rural Parliament takes place every two years.
+It brings people working, volunteering and representing rural communities together directly with policy makers and influencers to explore solutions to a range of rural challenges and to look at opportunities for community led solutions.
+Topics of discussion included health service provision, future rural policy, rural gender pay gap and supporting refugees in rural areas; as well as more typical rural concerns such as land based industries, connectivity and rural housing.

-The twin themes of the 2018 Scottish Rural Parliament are Brexit and empowering communities to ?Take Action?.?
-Delegates will represent most of rural Scotland, from host region Dumfries and Galloway in the south to Orkney in the north.?
-Learning and expertise will also be shared from international representatives attending from Ireland, Finland and England.?
-A number of young community representatives and youth organisations will also take part, reflecting 2018 being Scotland?s Year of Young People.
+The twin themes of the 2018 Scottish Rural Parliament were Brexit and empowering communities to ‘Take Action’.
+Delegates represented most of rural Scotland, from host region Dumfries and Galloway in the south to Orkney in the north.
+International experience and learning was shared by representatives attending from Ireland, Finland and England.
+A number of young community representatives and youth organisations also took part, reflecting 2018 being Scotlands Year of Young People.

-Emma Cooper, Chief Exec of Scottish Rural Action who organise the Rural Parliament, said the Scottish Rural Parliament is rural Scotland?s opportunity to engage with and influence policy makers.?
+Emma Cooper, then Chief Exec of Scottish Rural Action, said the Scottish Rural Parliament is rural Scotland’s opportunity to engage with and influence policy makers.
 She commented:

-?The Rural Parliament programme has been designed to empower delegates to take action in their own communities and to harness rural Scotland?s knowledge and expertise to inform post-Brexit policy decisions by inviting rural representatives to engage with and influence policy makers during this period of change.?
-With the ongoing uncertainty over the Irish border arrangements it is fitting that we are meeting in Stranraer, a town that may yet be facing an EU border on its doorstep.?
+“The Rural Parliament programme was designed to empower delegates to take action in their own communities and to harness rural Scotland’s knowledge and expertise to inform post-Brexit policy decisions by inviting rural representatives to engage with and influence policy makers during this period of change.
+With the ongoing uncertainty over the Irish border arrangements it is fitting that we are meeting in Stranraer, a town that may yet be facing an EU border on its doorstep.”

-The Scottish Government sponsors Scottish Rural Action to build a rural movement and to organise a Rural Parliament event every two years.?
-Mairi Gougeon MSP, Minister for Rural Affairs and the Natural Environment, will open the Rural Parliament on Wednesday 14th November, and the event will close with the presentation of a post-Brexit policy statement to Michael Russell MSP, Cabinet Secretary for Government Business and Constitutional Relations, on Friday 16th November.
+The Scottish Government sponsors Scottish Rural Action to build a rural movement and to organise a Rural Parliament event every two years.
+Mairi Gougeon MSP, Minister for Rural Affairs and the Natural Environment, commented:

 Fiona Herron, Campus Manager for the College?s Stranraer campus said: